 IT advisory and consulting services have the broadest scope, covering the different aspects of creating, developing and aligning technology strategies with the company’s objectives (both current and future).

-In short, the goal of advisory is to:
+In short, the goal of advisory service model is to:

 - Articulate the customer’s problems and needs